jundalisay/sp/content/en/research/sciences/warp-drive/part-1.md

 given in terms of Kij as:
 θ = − α Tr K .
 (11)

-From this expression it is not difficult to show that:

 Figure 1 shows a graph of θ as a function of x and ρ = (y

 , in the particular case when σ = 8 and R = vs = 1 .
 The center of the perturbation corresponds to the spaceship’s position xs (t).
 We clearly see how the volume elements